 - Be sure to mount the outboard motor while the boat is on land.
-If the boat is on the water, move it to an area on land. - (2) To prevent steering movement, turn the adjuster lever to "A".
+If the boat is on the water, move it to an area on land. - (2) To prevent steering movement, turn the adjuster lever to "A" (if equipped with the adjuster lever).
+To hold the steering bracket easily, raise the tiller handle to the vertical position (if equipped with the tiller handle).

-(3) Hold the handgrips and steering brackets as shown in the illustration and lift up the outboard motor using two people.
+(3) Hold the handgrip as shown in the illustration and lift up the outboard motor using two people.

-- 1. Steering bracket - 2.
-Handgrip
+1. Handgrip